austinmclain/RISE-Cloudlets/README.md

 Cloudlet setup and APIs for RISE project.

 ## Requirements
-To set this system up, you'll need:
+To set this system up, you will need:
 - An AWS account

 ## Instructions